dietrichm/usebb2drupal/README.txt

 Q: What UseBB data is (currently) not migrated?

-A: User ranks, avatars, subscriptions, bad words, username/email/IP address bans, forum access permissions, moderator permissions, and smilies.
+A: User ranks, avatars, subscriptions, bad words, username/email bans, forum access permissions, moderator permissions, and smilies.
    Specific UseBB user and global board settings are not migrated, since not all UseBB functionality is being replicated in Drupal.
 Once more contributed modules are released, some of this functionality may become available with